NathNacht/wikipedia-scraper-countries-and-leaders/README.md

 This project contains a wikipedia scraper that looks for countries, their leader and fetches a short bio on their personal Wikipedia page.

+For that we will query an API to obtain a list of countries and their past political leaders.

 The start url is https://country-leaders.onrender.com.

 The API documentation is available at https://country-leaders.onrender.com/docs